 I routinely buy used technical books at a fraction of their new price through Amazon's used book dealers.
 (Mrs. Overclock -- a.k.a.
 Dr. Overclock, Medicine Woman -- expresses concern when I don't get my daily Amazon shipment.)
 I recommend this approach for all technologists.
 Most high technologies have a half-life of about five years, but we're all on different points on the innovation adoption curve.
 There's no reason to spend sixty bucks for a book that you may be able to get (barely) used for twenty.

-But I have also found Amazon to be a great source for small (and not so small) equipment, like the Netgear HomePlug hubs I've blogged about recently.
-I have yet to purchase something as expensive as a laptop from Amazon, but I can see the day coming where they will be my preferred supplier, or at least the sales room for all my suppliers.
+But I have also found Amazon to be a great source for small -- and not so small -- parts and equipment.
+Remarkably, I even bought a PC-based oscilloscope through Amazon.
+I have yet to purchase something as expensive as a laptop from them, but I can see the day coming where they will be my preferred supplier, or at least the sales room for all my suppliers.
+Amazon has effectively become my purchasing organization.

 Very cool post!
 We've talked about this in the past.
 Cool concept; outsourcing stuff at a small level.
 You didn't mention blog hosting with Blogspot and image hosting with Flickr.